fekete965/rusty-cauldron-mvc/README.md

 Then you can assing that value to `RUSTY_CAULDRON_KEY` environment variable.

+To prepase the databse run the following command:
+`bash python ./prepare-database.py`

 To run the application in debug, run the following command:
 `bash flask --debug run`